From Dark Corner to DOT-COM:

 However,

-website, participating in a "flash poll" for presidential candidates
+participating in a "flash poll" for presidential candidates on a web

-on a web politics portal, expressing an opinion on a sports website about Pete
+politics portal, expressing an opinion on a sports website about Pete Rose's

-Rose's lifetime ban from baseball, electing credit union directors, and
+lifetime ban from baseball, electing credit union directors, and casting a vote

-casting a vote for a labor union official are becoming common place
+for a labor union official are becoming common place "voting activities"

-"voting activities" for millions of people.
-Casting an actual vote
+for millions of people.
+Casting an actual vote for President, US

-for President, US Representative, governor, labor commissioner, state Senator,
+Representative, governor, labor commissioner, state Senator, and county

-and county commissioner on a county website will not be terribly different to
+commissioner on a county website will not be terribly different to most people.

 For

-files, and books purchased online.
-Will everyone be able to distinguish
+and books purchased online.
+Will everyone be able to distinguish between

-between participating in the “instant poll” on a news channel and the real
+participating in the “instant poll” on a news channel and the real voting step

 Many election offices still do not have an e-mail